ONTOX Hackathon

 Doctor Predrag Kukic, Science Leader – Strategy and Bioinformatics at Unilever.

-The coaches will lead the hackathon.
-They will introduce the participants to the “Hackathon” work methods, will be proactive in their support of respective breakout-groups during their discussions, and will provide some training prior respective breakout-groups pitches.
+The coaches led the hackathon.
+They introduced the participants to the “Hackathon” work methods, has been be proactive in their support of respective breakout-groups during their discussions, and provided some training prior respective breakout-groups pitches.

-During the intensive 3-day ONTOX hackathon, all participants will be solving 4 pressing issues:
+During the intensive 3-day ONTOX hackathon, all participants dedicated their effort to solve 4 pressing issues:

 Explore cutting-edge approaches to enhance the role of AI in assessing chemical risks and fostering safer environments